jeffvance/openshift-ceph-ex/ose_mysql_ceph_pvc/README.md

 Follow the instructions [here](../MYSQL.md) to initialize and validate containerized openshift/mysql.
 Be sure to *docker pull* the openshift/mysql image.

 ### Defining the PV and PVC Files:
-A persistent volume is created from a file defining the name, capacity, and access methods for persistent storage.
-The PV spec used in this example is [here](ceph-pv.yaml), and the PVC is [here](ceph-claim.yaml).
+The [PVC](../mysql_ceph_pvc/ceph-claim.yaml) created here is the same used in [example 3](../mysql_ceph_pvc); however, the [PV](xx) has a different name to coincide with the default naming used by the *oc new-app* command.
 PVs are typically created by an OSE administrator, whereas PVCs will typically be created and requested by non-admins.
 The example here creates both the PV and claim separate from the pod.
-There is also a [template](../mysql_ceph_template) example which defines the PVC in the same file used to define the pod.

 ### Creating the PV and PVC:
 *oc create -f* is execute on the OSE-master to create almost all OSE objects and is used here to create the ceph PV and PVC.